h2oai/sparkling-water/README.md

 > To use Python notebook with `pysparkling` you need to specify `IPYTHON_OPTS` shell variable: `IPYTHON_OPTS="notebook" bin/pysparkling`

 > To use iPython with `pysparkling` you need to specify `PYSPARK_PYTHON` shell variable: `PYSPARK_PYTHON="ipython" bin/pysparkling`

+### Use PySparkling in Databricks Cloud
+To use PySparkling in Databricks cloud please attach PySparkling egg file as a library and attach this library to an existing cluster.
+After this step you can use PySparkling in a notebook attached to the cluster in exactly same way as from pySparkling shell.

 ---
 <a name="Packages"></a>